Rugby football: Rugby union

-Rugby League
+Rugby league

 Rugby league is also both a professional and amateur game, administered on a global level by the Rugby League International Federation.
 In addition to amateur and semi-professional competitions in the United States, Russia, Lebanon, Serbia, Europe and Australasia, there are two major professional competitions—the Australasian National Rugby League and the Super League.
 International Rugby League is dominated by Australia, England and New Zealand, though Tonga and Samoa have threatened this hegemony regularly since 2017.
 In Papua New Guinea, it is the national sport.
 Other nations from the South Pacific and Europe also play in the Pacific Cup and European Cup respectively.

 The premier international competition is the Rugby League World Cup, which is contested quadrennially.
-The premier international club comeptition is the World Club Challenge, which is contested annually in February.
+The premier international club competition is the World Club Challenge, which is contested annually in February.
 Currently there are two major domestic professional leagues globally: